Mecodema oregoides

 Mecodema oregoides is a small-bodied ground beetle endemic to New Zealand, and is the southernmost species of the curvidens group.
 They are moderately sized black beetles that reach up to 16mm (0.63 in) in length.
 The beetles only occur on Banks Peninsula in Canterbury, where they occupy a range of habitats.
 Like many other ground beetles, they are nocturnal predators.
 The adults occur all year round, but are most common from November to March.

 Taxonomy

 This species was originally described in 1894 as Metaglymma oregoide by Thomas Broun.
 The specimen he used was collected from a garden in the Christchurch region.
 The lectotype is stored in the Natural History Museum of London.
 In 1949, the species underwent a taxonomic revision.
 In this revision, the species was moved into the genus Mecodema and assigned to the sulcatum species group.
-It was most recently given an updated description in 2011, in which is was recognised as belong to the curvidens species group, of which it is the southernmost.
+It was most recently given an updated description in 2011, in which it was recognised as belong to the curvidens species group, of which it is the southernmost.